opendr-eu/opendr/docs/reference/high-resolution-pose-estimation.md

 - *HRPoseEstim - Full*, which refers to combining all three available optimization. was used as input to the models.

-The average precision and average recall on the COCO evaluation split is also reported in the Table below:
+The average precision and average recall on the COCO evaluation split is also reported in the tables below:

 #### Lightweight OpenPose with resizing